al3x-X-y/DSA/README.md

 # DSA

-I gonna start uploading all the codes and topics I learn related to Data Structure and Algorithms.
+I gonna start uploading all the codes and resources, I learn related to Data Structure and Algorithms.

 ## 🛠 Skills